 The Costa del Sol here in Spain boasts some of the best beaches in the world which are visited by millions of people each year.
-The beaches here are relatively safe yet this year we have been visited by some unwelcome guests, of the gelatinous kind.
+The beaches here are relatively safe yet in recent years we have been visited by some unwelcome guests, of the gelatinous kind.

-In recent weeks there has been quite a lot of press about swarms of the "Mauve Stinger" Jellyfish visiting our shores.
-Measuring up to three metres in length, this particular species can pack quite a punch with their stings causing severe pain and discomfort for its victims.
-In some cases their stings can cause allergic reactions or even heart failure, although this is quite a rare occurrence.
+In recent years there has been quite a lot of press about swarms of the "Mauve Stinger" Jellyfish visiting our shores.
+Measuring up to three metres in length, this particular species can pack quite a punch with its stings causing severe pain and discomfort for its victims.
+In some cases, their stings can cause allergic reactions or even heart failure, although this is quite a rare occurrence.

-Experts have stated that the recent increase in numbers may be caused by an increase in the seas temperature.
-Others believe that over fishing of the waters are to blame with a decline in natural predators such as swordfish, turtles and tuna.
+Experts have stated that the rise in numbers may be caused by an increase in the sea's temperature.
+Others believe that overfishing of the waters is to blame for a decline in natural predators such as swordfish, turtles and tuna.

-Many beaches have flags which indicate whether the threat of Jellyfish is likely.
+Many beaches have flags that indicate whether the threat of Jellyfish is likely.
 Make sure that you check before going into the water.

-Jellyfish quite often get washed up on shore.
-Be particular aware of inquisitive children touching them as this will cause them to get stung.
+Jellyfish quite often get washed up onshore.
+Be particularly aware of inquisitive children touching them as this will cause them to get stung.

 How To Treat Jellyfish Stings